NSLS-II/epics-modules/README.md

 to make the releases consistent.
 For areaDetector, the file `areaDetector/configure/CONFIG_SITE` should be edited to make changes for local libraries.
-To specify which detectors are built, the file `areaDetector/configure/RELEASE.local` should be modified, uncommenting any lines for detectors to be build.
+To specify which detectors are built, the file `areaDetector/configure/RELEASE.local` should be modified, uncommenting any lines for detectors to be built.

 Finally, engage the build with
 ```
 make -j XX
 ```
-where `XX` is the number of cores on the system.
-Note: this can also be accomplished by setting the environmental variable `MAKEFLAGS`:
+where `XX` is the number of cores on the system. **Note**: this can also be accomplished by setting the environmental variable `MAKEFLAGS`:
 ```
 export MAKEFLAGS="--jobs `nproc`"